timedomain-tech/open-creator/creator/prompts/extractor_agent_prompt.md

     - Only write one function or one class object.
 DO NOT write any other code outside the function or class object except for import statements and initialization statements.
     - Remeber to import all the dependencies and packages you need.
 Expecially for methods and classes you used in the skill.
     - Function is preferred over class object.
-    - DO NOT write nested functions or inner functions (a function inside a function).
-This will cause the code parser to fail.
+    - AVOID write nested functions or inner functions (a function inside a function).
+This may cause the code parser to fail.